You will learn

 - Subscribe People to Lists

 If you would like to automatically subscribe those that fill out a form to a specific list in Klaviyo, you can map forms to lists here.
-You will want to enable Subscribe people to lists, and then paste in the ID of the Typeform form.
-Choose a Klaviyo list from the dropdown, and then click Update Typeform Settings to complete the mapping.
+You will want to enable Subscribe people to lists, and then paste in the ID of the Typeform form and choose a Klaviyo list from the dropdown.

-You can come back at any time to this page to update the advanced options.
+- Click Update Typeform Settings when you are done.
+You can come back to this page at any time to update the advanced options.

 - When you design your Typeform form, be sure to include a single email input field.
 An email field is required in order for Klaviyo to track submissions from the form.
 Avoid including multiple email fields on your form, as this can lead to some submissions not syncing with Klaviyo.